Arazan/Trollo/README.md

 # Trollo
-A Simple Trello clone with less features made for learning porposes
+A Simple Trello clone with less features made for learning porposes using MERN Stack